 - A. Describe how to prepare a seedbed. - B. Make and use a seed germination tester to test 50 seeds of four of the following plants: corn, cotton, alfalfa, soybeans, clover, wheat, rice, rye, barley.
 Determine the percentage of live seeds. - C. Tell about one important insect pest and one important disease that damage each of the following: corn, small grains, cotton.
 Collect and name five weeds that compete with crops in your locality.
 Tell how to control these weeds without harming people, wildlife, or useful insects. - D. On a map of the United States, identify the chief regions where corn, cotton, forage crops, small grain crops, and oil crops grow.
-Tell how climate and location of these regions make them leaders in the production of these crops. - E. Complete ONE of the following alternatives: - 1) Corn - (a) Grow a plot of corn and have your plot inspected by your counselor.
-Record seed variety or experimental code number. - (b) Tell about modern methods of commercial corn farming and the contributions that corn makes to today's food and fuel supply. - (c) Tell about an insect that can damage corn, and explain how it affects corn production and how it is controlled. - 2) Cotton - (a) Grow a plot of cotton and have your plot inspected by your counselor. - (b) Tell about modern methods of commercial cotton farming, and about the uses of cotton fiber and seed and the economic value of this crop. - (c) Tell about an insect that can damage cotton, and explain how it affects cotton production and how it is controlled.
+Tell how climate and location of these regions make them leaders in the production of these crops.

+- E. Complete ONE of the following alternatives: - (1) Corn

+(a) Grow a plot of corn and have your plot inspected by your counselor.
+Record seed variety or experimental code number.

+(b) Tell about modern methods of commercial corn farming and the contributions that corn makes to today's food and fuel supply.

+(c) Tell about an insect that can damage corn, and explain how it affects corn production and how it is controlled.

+(2) Cotton

+(a) Grow a plot of cotton and have your plot inspected by your counselor.

+(b) Tell about modern methods of commercial cotton farming, and about the uses of cotton fiber and seed and the economic value of this crop.

+(c) Tell about an insect that can damage cotton, and explain how it affects cotton production and how it is controlled.

+(3) Forage Crops

-- 3) Forage Crops - (a) Collect, count, and label samples of each for display: perennial grasses, annual grasses, legumes, and broadleaf weeds.
+(a) Collect, count, and label samples of each for display: perennial grasses, annual grasses, legumes, and broadleaf weeds.
 Indicate how each grass and legume is used.
-Keep a log of the site where you found each sample and share it with your counselor. - (b) Explain how legumes can be used to enrich the soil and how they may deplete it under certain conditions.
-Explain how livestock may enrich or deplete the soil. - (c) Name five poisonous plants that are dangerous to livestock, and tell the different ways of using forage crops as feed for livestock. - 4) Small Grains - (a) Give production figures for small grain crops listed in the U.S. Statistical Report or Agricultural Statistics Handbook for the latest year available. - (b) Help in harvesting a crop of grain.
-Tell how to reduce harvesting losses and about modern methods of growing one small grain crop. - (c) Visit a grain elevator, flour mill, cereal plant, or a feed or seed company.
+Keep a log of the site where you found each sample and share it with your counselor.

+(b) Explain how legumes can be used to enrich the soil and how they may deplete it under certain conditions.
+Explain how livestock may enrich or deplete the soil.

+(c) Name five poisonous plants that are dangerous to livestock, and tell the different ways of using forage crops as feed for livestock.

+(4) Small Grains

+(a) Give production figures for small grain crops listed in the U.S. Statistical Report or Agricultural Statistics Handbook for the latest year available.

+(b) Help in harvesting a crop of grain.
+Tell how to reduce harvesting losses and about modern methods of growing one small grain crop.

+(c) Visit a grain elevator, flour mill, cereal plant, feed or seed company.
 Talk with the operator.
-Take notes, and describe the processes used and tell your patrol, troop, or class about your visit. - 5) Oil Crops - (a) Grow a plot of soybeans and have your plot inspected by your counselor. - (b) Tell about modern methods of growing soybeans on a commercial scale, and discuss the contributions soybeans make to our food supply. - (c) Explain why a killing frost just after emergence is critical for soybeans.
+Take notes, and describe the processes used and tell your patrol, troop, or class about your visit.
+(5) Oil Crops

+(a) Grow a plot of soybeans and have your plot inspected by your counselor.

+(b) Tell about modern methods of growing soybeans on a commercial scale, and discuss the contributions soybeans make to our food supply.

+(c) Explain why a hard frost can be dangerous to soybeans just after emergence.